graded-cs-resources/IB-Computer-Science-Notes/nonprogramming/np2.5_representing_integers.md

 ### Check Your Understanding

-1. Convert the binary value `0010 1111` to hexadecimal
+1. Convert the binary value `0101 1110` to hexadecimal.
+(IB November 2018 SL problem 8ci)
    <details markdown="1"><summary>Click to expand answer</summary>
    Working one nibble at a time:
-   `0010` is equivalent to 2 in decimal, so it is 2 in hexadecimal.
+   `0101` is equivalent to 1 + 4 = 5 in decimal, so it is 5 in hexadecimal.
-   `1111` is equivalent to 8 + 4 + 2 + 1 = 15 in decimal, so it is F in hexadecimal.
+   `1110` is equivalent to 8 + 4 + 2 = 14 in decimal, so it is E in hexadecimal.
-   Thus, the total value here is `2F` in hexadecimal.
+   Thus, the total value here is `5E` in hexadecimal.

+   The IB would award only one mark for this, for the correct answser, no partial credit.
    </details>

 2. Convert the binary value `1101 0101 0000 1011` to hexadecimal
    <details markdown="1"><summary>Click to expand answer</summary>
    Working one nibble at a time: